Meister Eckhart: Accusation of heresy

 In late 1323 or early 1324, Eckhart left Strasbourg for the Dominican house at Cologne.
 It is not clear exactly what he did there, though part of his time may have been spent teaching at the prestigious Studium in the city.
 Eckhart also continued to preach, addressing his sermons during a time of disarray among the clergy and monastic orders, rapid growth of numerous pious lay groups, and the Inquisition's continuing concerns over heretical movements throughout Europe.

 It appears that some of the Dominican authorities already had concerns about Eckhart's teaching.
 The Dominican General Chapter held in Venice in the spring of 1325 had spoken out against "friars in Teutonia who say things in their sermons that can easily lead simple and uneducated people into error".
-This concern (or perhaps concerns held by the archbishop of Cologne, Henry of Virneburg) may have been why Nicholas of Strasbourg, to whom the Pope had given the temporary charge of the Dominican convents in Germany in 1325, conducted an investigation into Eckhart's orthodoxy.
+This concern (or perhaps concerns held by the archbishop of Cologne, Henry of Virneburg) may have been why Nicholas of Strasburg, to whom the Pope had given the temporary charge of the Dominican convents in Germany in 1325, conducted an investigation into Eckhart's orthodoxy.
 Nicholas presented a list of suspect passages from the Book of Consolation to Eckhart, who responded sometime between August 1325 and January 1326 with the treatise Requisitus, now lost, which convinced his immediate superiors of his orthodoxy.
 Despite this assurance, however, the archbishop in 1326 ordered an inquisitorial trial.
 At this point Eckhart issued a Vindicatory Document, providing chapter and verse of what he had been taught.

 Throughout the difficult months of late 1326, Eckhart had the full support of the local Dominican authorities, as evident in Nicholas of Strasbourg's three official protests against the actions of the inquisitors in January 1327.
 On 13 February 1327, before the archbishop's inquisitors pronounced their sentence on Eckhart, Eckhart preached a sermon in the Dominican church at Cologne, and then had his secretary read out a public protestation of his innocence.
 He stated in his protest that he had always detested everything wrong, and should anything of the kind be found in his writings, he now retracts.
 Eckhart himself translated the text into German, so that his audience, the vernacular public, could understand it.
 The verdict then seems to have gone against Eckhart.
 Eckhart denied competence and authority to the inquisitors and the archbishop, and appealed to the Pope against the verdict.
 He then, in the spring of 1327, set off for Avignon.